farzaa/WordSearch/README.md

 # WordSearch

-Main concepts explored in this program: Dynamic memory allocation, memory leak prevention, binary search, traversal of 2D Arrays, Strings in C, file input, user input
+Main concepts explored in this program: Dynamic memory allocation, memory leak prevention, binary search, traversal of 2D arrays, strings in C, file input, user input

 This is a program that has 2 inputs: a sample dictionary which is a list of words and a sample "puzzle" which is simply a bunch of letters in a 2D Array.
 It then goes through the 2D Array horizontally, vertically, and digonally to find